 Pioneers seeking a new life traveled to Oklahoma in the Land Rush of 1889 and began settling in unassigned tallgrass prairies.
 While the term "sooner" used to carry some negative connotations, now the "Sooner State" proudly displays the nickname that stands for its innovative, hardworking people and vast open spaces.
 In response to the Dust Bowl of the 1930s, farmers began employing more sustainable prairie farming strategies, and settlers created a series of manmade reservoirs, bringing the total number of lakes created by dams higher than any other state in the US.
 Before this period of settlement, Indigenous peoples flourished near the rivers and rich hunting lands of what became Oklahoma.
 Numerous Native groups were also resettled in the area during the 1830s, beginning a cycle of challenge and change that eventually led to the positive relationship between tribal governments and the state of Oklahoma and a resurgence of Indigenous heritage preservation and policies.

-The Ouachita National Forest in Oklahoma's southeastern region entices hunters and anglers from across the state to fish waters like Broken Bow Lake.
+The Sooner State offers ample hunting land for sale in Oklahoma as well as for lease and for public use.
+The Ouachita National Forest in Oklahoma's southeast entices hunters and anglers from across the state to fish waters like Broken Bow Lake.
 Excellent waterfowl hunting and hike-in turkey hunting draw outdoorsmen back into these woods.
+Across the state in the panhandle region of the northwest, Black Mesa rises 5,000 ft. above Oklahoma's red dirt soil as the tallest point in the state.
+Backpacking is popular here and offers views of mixed grass and sand sagebrush prairies.
 The Black Fork Mountain Wilderness challenges hikers with its huge oak forests and sandstone bluffs.

 Antelope, Elk, Whitetail Deer, Black Bear, Turkeys